 Invite students to discuss what they know about poetry.
 Go through a book of well-known poems with students, and read some favorites.
 Have students discuss poems that they know.
 Ask: How are poems different from stories?
-Begin a poetry web on the chalkboard.
+Begin a poetry web on the whiteboard.
 Ask volunteers to contribute ideas they feel should be part of the graphic.
 Then distribute poetry journals to students.
-Collaborate on a list of ways students will use the journal - include poems and note-taking.
-Ask students to create a journal entry about what they've learned that they think it will be helpful to remember.
+Collaborate on a list of ways students will use the journal (include poems and note-taking).
+Ask students to create a journal entry about what they've learned that they think will be helpful to remember.

 Building Background (3–5 Days)

-Introduce students to the poetry styles of the author that best suits the needs of your class: grades 1-4: Jack Prelutsky; for grades 2-5: Jean Marzollo; and for grades 4-8: Karla Kuskin.
-Allow students time to visit the pages and read author bios or print-out pages from independent reading.
+Introduce students to the poetry styles of the author that best suits the needs of your class.
+Allow students time to visit the pages and read author bios or print pages for independent reading.
 You may wish to read aloud with your students.
-Encourage students to take notes in the journal.
-Suggest they write about what interests each author about the genre, or any other interesting tips about writing.
+Encourage students to take notes in their journals.
+Suggest they write about what interests each author about the genre or any other interesting tips about writing.

 Have a volunteer read aloud a poem from one or each of the three writers: Karla Kuskin, Jack Prelutsky, and Jean Marzollo.
 Then have students discuss their thoughts about each poem.
 Write informative responses on the chalkboard.
 Ask them to pay attention to punctuation marks to help them understand the rhythm of a poem.
 If applicable, encourage students to compare and contrast elements in the pieces.
 Ask: How are they similar?
 Which poem did you like best?
 Why?
 Have students create a list of features that make each poem unique.
 Write these on the chalkboard.
 Have students contribute any relevant information to their journals.